Reviews You Can Rely On

 Why Trust GearLab

-Senior Research Analyst Austin Palmer, Senior Review Editor Nick Miley, and Review Editor Isaac Laredo have more than 22 years of combined experience in consumer product analyses and reviews.
+Senior Research Analyst Austin Palmer, Senior Review Editor Nick Miley, and Review Editor Isaac Laredo have more than 22 years of combined experience in consumer product analyses and reviews and over ten years of testing electric scooters.
 Austin is an electronics specialist and has extensive experience testing personal transportation devices such as electric skateboards, monowheels, hoverboards, and self-balancing scooters, as well as myriad other electronic devices.
 In addition to his experience reviewing wheeled modes of transport, he is a regular skateboard commuter and understands the special qualities needed to support a smooth, enjoyable, and safe ride.
 Nick has spent years in university laboratories posing research questions, designing experiments, refining protocols, and writing about the results.
 Isaac's background engaging in the scientific process and years of experience as a product reviewer rounds out the team's skill set.
 Together, our full-fledged expert panel is committed to providing you with the most reliable review.

 Analysis and Test Results